pooranjoyb/BeatBridge/README.md

-# Hacktoberfest 2023 : Music-Player-RecEngine 🚀
+# Hacktoberfest 2023 : BeatBridge 🚀

 ### `STAR`⭐ The Repository `OPEN FIRST` Pull Request & `Get it Merged!` 🎉
 🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the challenge and earn a limited edition rewards!🚀**